pointfreeco/swift-navigation/Sources/SwiftUINavigation/Documentation.docc/Articles/WhatIsNavigation.md

 to have both an "add" and "duplicate" screen presented at the same time.

 But sadly SwiftUI does not come with the tools necessary to drive navigation off of an optional enum.
 This is what motivated the creation of this library.
-It should be possible to represent all of the screens a feature can navigate to as an enum, and then drive sheets, popovers, covers and more from a particular case of that enum.
+It should be possible to represent all of the screens a feature can navigate to as an enum, and then drive drill-downs, sheets, popovers, covers, alerts, and more, from a particular case of that enum.

 ## SwiftUINavigation's tools

-The tools that ship with this library aim to solve the problems discussed above, and more.
-There are new APIs for sheets, popovers, covers, alerts, confirmation dialogs _and_ navigation links that allow you to model destinations as an enum and drive navigation by a particular case of the enum.
+The tools that ship with this library aim to solve the problems discussed above and more.
+There are new APIs for sheets, popovers, covers, alerts, confirmation dialogs, _and_ navigation stack destinations that allow you to model destinations as an enum and drive navigation by a particular case of the enum.

 All of the APIs for these seemingly disparate forms of navigation are unified by a single pattern.
 You first specify a binding to an optional value driving navigation, and then you specify some